Essential Exam Information

 These will be on display on the Exams Notice Board and outside every exam room.

-Once you are given your skeleton timetable you may notice that two or more exams are scheduled to take place on the same day and at the same time.
-Unfortunately this does occur occasionally (generally during the summer series) because not all our exams are with the same examining board and it is NOT the school that organises the timings of exams.
+This is when two or more exams are scheduled to take place on the same day and at the same time.
+This happens sometimes because it is NOT the school that organises the timings of exams.
 Arrangements will be made to stagger any clash exams but here are some points to remember:

 - Clash students have to remain under supervision between ALL of their clashed exams papers and cannot communicate with other students outside of the “clash group”

-- You will not be allowed access to your phone during the break between the exams
+- Access to phones is not permitted during the supervised break between the exams

 - There will be access to toilets during the supervised break

-These must be brought with you to ALL of your exams and placed on the top right hand corner of your desk clearly visible to the invigilating staff.
-Additional information can be found here.
+These must be displayed on the top right hand corner of the exam desk clearly visible to the invigilating staff.

 Colour blindness and overlays